-- Select the weekdays you would like to record and enter the "Snapshots begin" time and "Snapshots end" time for the weekly schedule, or select "All the time except for the above schedule" if you want to enable full time snapshot recording. - 2 Check "Event operation." - Set the delay "before detecting next event" to avoid continuous false alarms following the original event. - Set the "Snapshot Interval" to capture the direction of the moving object. - S Check the window name. - 6 Check "Upload snapshots while motion detected." - Click "Send snapshots by FTP" and check "FTP put snapshots with date and time suffix." - S Click the "Apply" button to save the settings.
+- Select the weekdays you would like to record and enter the "Snapshots begin" time and "Snapshots end" time for the weekly schedule, or select "All the time except for the above schedule" if you want to enable full time snapshot recording. - 2 Check "Event operation." - 3 Set the delay "before detecting next event" to avoid continuous false alarms following the original event. - Set the delay to "take snapshots after event" to capture the direction of the moving object. - S Check the window name (in this case Back Door). - 6 Check "Upload snapshots while motion detected." - Click "Send snapshots by FTP" and check "FTP put snapshots with date and time suffix" - Olick the "Apply" button to save the settings.